-Richard Corrigan is a lawyer and businessman in Mobile, Alabama that serves local and regional businesses.
+Richard Corrigan is a lawyer and businessman in Mobile, Alabama who serves local and regional businesses.
 His practice includes contracts, business transactions, including buying and selling businesses, and litigation of ownership disputes and breach of contract actions.

 Richard earned a degree in Foreign Affairs from the University of Virginia in 1983.
 He was Law Review at the University of Alabama School of Law, graduating with a J.D. in 1986.
 He continued his education with an MBA from Spring Hill College in 2017 where he was inducted into Sigma Beta Delta as a Masters candidate.